What is a subject access request?

 How do I make a request?

-If a request is made by a solicitor on your behalf, they will need to provide a notice of permission to act for you or your written consent, along with the items listed above.
+If a request is made by a solicitor on your behalf, they will also need to provide a notice of permission to act for you or your written consent.

 Can I request information about someone else?